Critical Comparison: Norwegian Cruise Line (NCLH) vs. The Competition

 Norwegian Cruise Line has higher revenue, but lower earnings than its peers.
 Norwegian Cruise Line is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.

 57.2% of Norwegian Cruise Line shares are held by institutional investors.
-Comparatively, 57.3% of shares of all “Water transportation” companies are held by institutional investors.
-0.8% of Norwegian Cruise Line shares are held by insiders.
-Comparatively, 3.9% of shares of all “Water transportation” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.
+Comparatively, 53.8% of shares of all “Water transportation” companies are held by institutional investors.
+0.8% of Norwegian Cruise Line shares are held by company insiders.
+Comparatively, 6.4% of shares of all “Water transportation” companies are held by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

 Norwegian Cruise Line has a beta of 2.51, indicating that its stock price is 151% more volatile than the S&P 500.
 Comparatively, Norwegian Cruise Line’s peers have a beta of 1.41, indicating that their average stock price is 41% more volatile than the S&P 500.